NCorp-group/cepto_web_app/README.md

 serve -s dist
 ```
 By default the application will be available at [localhost:5000](http://localhost:5000/).
-But you can change the port with the `-l` flag as such
+But you can change the port with the listen flag `-l` as such
 ```
 server -s dist -l <port>
 ```